 by God for removal by the vicarious sacrifice of the coming Messiah.
 Since Calvary, all who come to Messiah have the guilt of their sins removed immediately without any period of

-The Day of Atonement is a day of solemnity in which all Israelites were to afflict their souls (Leviticus 23:27) for their individual and national sinfulness, yet the chapter clearly identifies it as a feast, most likely because it is prophetic of the salvation of the nation after a period of great pain.
+The Day of Atonement is a day of solemnity in which all Israelites were to afflict their souls (Leviticus 23:27) for their individual and national sinfulness, yet, as has been pointed out, elsewhere in the chapter it is identified in many translations as a feast, most likely because it effected an atonement between God and His people and is prophetic of the salvation of the nation after a period of great pain.
 (Consider the "pleasure" of the LORD in Isaiah 53:10: Yet it pleased the LORD to bruise Him; He has put Him to grief.
 When You make His soul an offering for sin, He shall see His seed, He shall prolong His days, And the pleasure of the LORD shall prosper in His hand.)
 A goat was to be sacrificed, and its blood brought by the high priest into the holy of holies of the temple as an offering for the sins of the people.
 A second goat was then driven into the wilderness, symbolically carrying away Israel’s sins.
 Leviticus 16:10: But the goat, on which the lot fell to be the scapegoat, shall be presented alive before the LORD, to make an atonement with him, and to let him go for a scapegoat into the wilderness.
 (Cf. Leviticus 16:1-34)

 The sacrifice of the first goat was fulfilled by Messiah’s sacrifice on the cross and by the carrying of His own blood into the holy place of Heaven (Hebrews 9:11-12).
 The removal of Israel’s sins as symbolized by the scapegoat will be actualized at the end of the Great Tribulation, when all Jews who survive Satan’s most virulent attempt to annihilate them (afflicting their bodies as well as souls) will receive Jesus as their Messiah, fulfilling the key provision of the New Covenant which God made with them (Jeremiah 31:31-34): that they will all know Me, from the least of them to the greatest of them, the basis of Paul’s declaration in Romans 11:26, all Israel will be saved.
 (Also Zechariah 12:10, 13:1.)
 Inasmuch as Passover and Unleavened Bread were also fulfilled by the Lord’s sacrifice, the unique fulfillment of the Day of Atonement is the Great Tribulation (Jacob’s trouble, Jeremiah 30:7), the central purpose of which is the salvation of all Israel, which will trigger the return of Messiah (Hosea 5:15; Matthew 23:39) before the end of the Tribulation to vanquish Israel’s enemies.